Credit Card Icon

 Identify the Causes of Irritated Eye Sensation

-If you’re dealing with an irritated eye that feels like something is in it, we understand how uncomfortable this situation can be.
+If you’re dealing with an irritated eye that feels like something’s in it, we understand how uncomfortable that can be.
 Let’s take a moment to explore some common causes that might be contributing to your discomfort:

 • Allergies: Seasonal or environmental allergens can lead to itching and irritation.
 You might notice symptoms like redness and tearing.